 In addition to satisfying the course requirements, students of both major tracks in Hispanic Studies (LCL and HISP) are required to compile a portfolio of their work and to submit it to the department during the last semester of their senior year.
 The creation of a portfolio allows a senior to show intellectual growth and improved writing skills.
 The portfolio should be carefully designed to synthesize the student's total experience as a major.
 A student may seek advice from a faculty advisor, but it is the student’s responsibility to ensure the completion of the portfolio.
 The Hispanic Studies faculty advisor will certify that the portfolio fulfills the department's standards for graduation.

 The portfolio is due by April 1 for May graduates or November 1 for December graduates.

-Please submit portfolio materials electronically on the Moodle site Hispanic Studies Senior Portfolio
+Please submit portfolio materials electronically on the Canvas site: Hispanic Studies Senior Portfolio

 The requirements for the Senior Portfolio are as follows: